GOOD DIVORCE ATTORNEYS SOLVE YOUR PROBLEMS, GREAT ATTORNEYS PREVENT THEM

 4. Had a marriage of long duration and is of an age that may preclude the possibility of gaining employment adequate to be self-sufficient.

 5. Has significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.

 Spousal maintenance is a discretionary award, meaning the family court has considerable latitude to decide both if a spouse qualifies and, if so, the amount and duration of spousal maintenance.
-It is an issue where a great divorce attorney can make a big difference in the outcome.
+It is an area of divorce where a great divorce attorney can make a big difference in the outcome.

-If there are minor children, the family court will determine issues of legal decision-making and parenting time in Arizona) and child support as part of the divorce.
+If there are minor children, the family court will determine issues of child custody (called legal decision-making and parenting time in Arizona) and child support as part of the divorce.
 Legal decision-making and parenting time are determined according to the “best interest factors” found in A.R.S. § 25-403.
-When both parents are fit, Arizona law favors joint legal decision-making and frequent and meaningful parenting time with each parent.
+When both parents are “fit,” Arizona law favors joint legal decision-making and frequent and meaningful parenting time with each parent.
 This does not always mean equal time, but for many judges that is the starting point unless there are parental fitness concerns or equal time is logistically impractical.

-Statistically, it is believed that the “average” divorce costs each spouse approximately $20,000 and locally, the cost may be even higher.
-Most of this expense goes to bloated legal invoices prepared by traditional divorce attorneys who bill hourly without any limitation.
-Divorce is stressful enough without outrageous legal fees.
-Our attorneys offer transparent and affordable flat fees to all of our family law clients because our attorneys prefer to focus on the outcome of your case rather than billable hours.
+Statistically, it is believed that the “average” divorce costs each spouse approximately $20,000 and locally, the cost can be much higher.
+Most of this expense goes toward bloated legal invoices prepared by traditional divorce attorneys who bill hourly and without any limitation.
+Divorce is stressful enough without outrageous attorney’s fees.
+We offer transparent and affordable flat fees to all of our family law clients because our attorneys prefer to focus on the outcome of the case rather than the billable hours.